-- Course: Mechatronics and Robotics MEng, BSc
+- Course: Mechatronics and Robotics MEng, BEng

-University of Leeds is one of the few universities in the UK that does a combined electronics and mechanical course and does it well.
-Mechatronics and robotics deal with the implementation of mechanical systems with embedded electronics.
-At University of Leeds, there is a good balance between the weight put into the teaching of both mechanical and electrical and programming aspects of engineering in such a way that by the end of the course you would be able to build any kind of robotic system from scratch.
-The limits are endless, Mechatronics is the future of engineering.
+He explained that mechatronics and robotics deal with the implementation of mechanical systems with embedded electronics and believes that at the University of Leeds, there is a good balance between the weight put into the teaching of both mechanical and electrical and programming aspects of engineering in such a way that by the end of the course you would be able to build any kind of robotic system from scratch.

-At the faculty of engineering, there is a great deal of importance put into the practical work along with the usual academic work.
+He added, “At the faculty there is a great deal of importance put into the practical work along with the usual academic work.
 The teaching is not limited to lecture theatres and exams, but also labs and project-based learning which lifts the weight of one big traditional exam and provides a more realistic depiction of the industry.
-The labs are filled to the brim with equipment and tools, every student gets their fair share of lab time.
+The labs are filled to the brim with equipment and tools, every student gets their fair share of lab time. “

 I believe that nature has the perfect solution to a lot of systems through millions of years of evolution and we should get inspired by nature more to build our own systems to improve efficiency and for a better future.

 This results in a highly employable course since, by the end of the course, you will be able to do any job done by an electrical engineer, a mechanical engineer and both.
-This is one of the reasons for the course having a high employability rate, the other being the employability suite dedicated to engineering students here at University of Leeds who are helping students build their CV and also provide internship and placement opportunities from the industry and partnerships.
+This is one of the reasons for the course having a high employability rate, the other being the employability suite dedicated to engineering students here at University of Leeds who are helping students build their CV and also provide internship and placement opportunities from the industry and partnerships.”